Dungyichao/Google-Cloud-Storage-and-Line-API/README.md

 ### 5.2.2 Permission for Public Viewer
 Add ```allUsers``` as new member and make the role to ```Storage Object Viewer``` so that every LINE user can see the image you send via URL.

-# 6. C# Program Send Image and Text Message
+# 6. C# Program Send Image and Text Message to LINE App
+We will now demonstrate how to upload image to Google cloud storage and send text and image message to LINE app.

 ## 6.1 Upload Object to Google Cloud Storage Bucket
 The following C# function will upload object to the new created bucket